| 4K EXPEDITION VIDEO: Hurricane Michael's eyewall roars through Panama City: Watch Video

 PANAMA CITY, FL - Up until this year, I had been on a decade-long hiatus of tropical cyclone observing.
-My last such expedition was more than 11 years ago for the virtually nonexistent Gabrielle in Beaufort, North Carolina in 2007, a short jaunt while I was staying in Raleigh for several-week intervals.
+My last such chase was more than 11 years ago for the virtually nonexistent Gabrielle in Beaufort, North Carolina in 2007, a short jaunt while I was staying in Raleigh for several-week intervals.
 Prior to that, I covered Tropical Storm Ernesto at Carolina Beach in 2006, after observing four hurricanes total in the 2003-2005 period: Isabel (Cat 2), Frances (Cat 2), Ivan (Cat 3) and Rita (Cat 3).

 In the decade following all of those, there simply hadn't been a US hurricane landfall that I felt was worth covering.
 Category 1s or 2s are fairly uninteresting events: they're essentially extended versions of a summer severe thunderstorm.
 At times they can make for interesting video, but they generally aren't something that I want to expend a multiple-day trip and vacation days from work on.
 Adding to that is the fact that many of our landfalling hurricanes over the past dozen or so years have come in at night, which limits the visuals that you can see and capture on video.
-And finally - in 2010 I moved from West Virginia to the Midwest, making Atlantic/Florida landfall trips more than a day's drive away - adding more baseline expense for each potential expedition.
+And finally - in 2010 I moved from West Virginia to the Midwest, making Atlantic/Florida landfall trips more than a day's drive away - adding more baseline expense for each potential chase.

 And so, for 11 years I waited on the sidelines for a storm I felt was worth observing.
 This Sunday (October 7, 2018) it looked like that would finally be happening.
 Michael's intensity forecasts were steadily trending upward from what was originally expected to be a tropical storm at landfall.
 By Monday (the 8th), we had a solid daytime landfall of a major (Category 3) hurricane expected - and that captured my full attention.